tomfyfe85/todo_list_React_js/README.md

 This project was built using React, I use Vite to install it.
-Create a new repo for the Todo list
+Create a new repo for the Todo list.

-In the terminal enter:
+If you need to install React, then in the terminal enter:

 npm create vite@latest
 (You need Node Version 18 or higher)

 Then follow prompts to install React with JavaScript.
 For more info, check this URL. https://vitejs.dev/guide